Nooralogical/portfolio/readme.md

 ## Back-end & Others

-# Thanks for reading
+# Thank you for your time!
-:closed_book:
+:wave:
+:email: noora.etula@gmail.com
+:rainbow: